mohaEs/Batch-image-and-landmark-augmentation/README.md

 # Batch-image-and-landmark-augmentation

 # Image and keypoint augmentor
-based on skimage and imgaug https://github.com/aleju/imgaug
+Use this for aumenting the paired images and landmarks. based on skimage and imgaug https://github.com/aleju/imgaug

 # Files!

-  - PrMain_single image.py: use it as an example of augmentation on an image.
+  - PrMain_single_image.py: use it as an example of augmentation on an image.
-  - PrMain_single image.py: use it for batch processing.
+  - PrMain_batch_images.py: use it for batch processing.

 # Easy for batch processing!
   - Set the source and destination folders